 - We carry insurance for cargo, general liability, and worker’s compensation

 - We will gladly provide you with a certificate of our insurance.

-- This is a DOT publication that covers all of your rights and responsibilities when moving long distance.
+- This is a DOT publication that covers all of your rights and responsibilities when moving long distances.

 - When we perform your free, in-home estimate, we also provide all customers with a booklet as well.

-2. Bad timing of the move.
 For the moving industry, the summer is the busiest time of the year.
 Waiting until the last minute to make a summer move can leave you stranded or with the less than perfect moving company.
 Try to get estimates at least 1-2 months ahead of time.
-Campbell Moving has a fleet of moving trucks so we are more than willing to work with you if a sudden, last minute move is unavoidable.
+Campbell Moving has a fleet of moving trucks so we are more than willing to work with you if a sudden, last-minute move is unavoidable.

-3. Not setting the right budget.
 The cost of selling your home and purchasing a new one can be expensive.
 But don’t forget about the costs associated with moving.
-Other than the usual expenses – moving trucks, crew, boxes and tape – there are still other expenses to keep in mind.
-Based on the distance of your move, you may need to take into account the cost of hotels, meals and fuel on the road.
+Other than the usual expenses — moving trucks, crew, boxes, and tape — there are still other expenses to keep in mind.
+Based on the distance of your move, you may need to take into account the cost of hotels, meals, and fuel on the road.
 Important Note: don’t forget to save your receipts.
 If your move is part of a job relocation, there may be certain, reasonable expenses that you can deduct from your tax return.

-4. Withholding details from the moving company.
 When getting an estimate, whether in-home or by phone, be completely open and honest with the mover.
-In-home estimates are the best as you can show the mover where everything is located, whether the driveway is narrow, are there steps leading up to the home, tight turning steps inside the home (like those found in old, historic homes or town homes), where the attic or outside shed is located, etc. Being honest up front about your move can save you from being charged extra later.
+In-home estimates are the best as you can show the mover where everything is located, whether the driveway is narrow, are there steps leading up to the home, tight turning steps inside the home (like those found in old, historic homes or townhomes), where the attic or outside shed is located, etc. Being honest upfront about your move can save you from being charged extra later.